The Tales of Wonder Keepers (TV series): Production

-Since 2017, Wizart Animation studio was looking at the prospects of the continuation of the international feature film series, The Snow Queen.
+In 2017, the Wizart Animation studio was looking at the prospects of the continuation of the international feature film series, The Snow Queen.
 They were aware of the growing subscriber demographic of the series that has reached seventeen million viewers in Russia and abroad.
 The creators of the films made an unambiguous decision – to launch the film into an animated series.
-The spin-off production will help their audience get acquainted with the series without them waiting for about two years that usually takes for a film to be finished.
-Created by Wizart series of Wizart Animation, the production will present a 52 x 11 minute, 3D animated TV serial that is targeted for children aged 6–9 years.
-The production will expand the familiar character's world to new areas.
+The spin-off production would help their audience get acquainted with the series without them waiting for about two years that usually takes for a film to be finished.
+Created by Wizart series of Wizart Animation, the production would present a 52 x 11 minute, 3D animated TV serial that would be targeted for children aged 6–9 years.
+The production would expand the familiar character's world to new areas.

 The first footage was shown in the 2017 AFM.
-Directed by Alexey Zamyslov, Andrey Korenkov and Aleksey Tsitsilin the film is also consulted by animation director Shelley Page.
-The TV series is within the genres of comedy, fantasy and adventure.
-An acclaimed music department was ordered for the Snow Queen: Gerda and the Keepers of Wonders.
-Music was written by Brad Breeck of animated television series Gravity Falls.
+Directed by Alexey Zamyslov, Andrey Korenkov and Aleksey Tsitsilin, animation director Shelley Page also acted as a consultant.
+The TV series encompasses the genres of comedy, fantasy and adventure.
+An acclaimed music department was ordered for Snow Queen: Gerda and the Keepers of Wonders.
+The music was written by Brad Breeck, who also composed for the animated television series Gravity Falls.

-Gabriel Hays, the composer of a number of animated television series will provide additional musical accompaniment.
+Gabriel Hays, the composer of a number of animated television series, would provide additional musical accompaniment.
 The composers were particularly inspired by the characters Icy: "She is very smart, quick-witted and never gives up finding herself in a difficult situation.
 We hope that Icy's unique way of solving problems and getting out of the most difficult situations will become a role model for other children."
 The composers were able to find the right melody that is a mixture of pop and folk similar to those used in Disney classics.
 In terms of animation, the studio tried to keep the quality at the same level as what was used in The Snow Queen films.

 The film was slated to be finished by the fall of 2019.
 At the Cartoon Forum 2018 in Toulouse, the series was presented.
 The showcase at the International Animated Film Market (MIFA) in 2018 featured details on the series.
 The series was part of the exhibition at the MIPCOM-2018 presented by Aleksandra Modestova, General Director of Expocontent company.
 In June 2020, MIFA held online also featured the TV series.
 The series was presented in the world's first audiovisual online market of Russia, Key Buyers Event: Digital Edition.
 A preview of The Snow Queen series was held at 2019 festival Animatika in Artek, Russia.
 Director Andrey Korenkov organized the event where the participants were able to learn about animation.